d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](3-pair-plaits.png?align=right)

-The form starts under the hood with plaits of three threads.
+The form starts with plaits of three threads.
 The length of the plaits are determined by the number of blobs.
+On the right a screenshot of for four respectively six blobs as in the exercise above.

-The form then jumps to _pairs from threads_ to generate diagrams as shown below at the first step.
+The form jumps immediately to the _pairs from threads_ page to generate diagrams as shown below at the first step.
 Well, we cheated a little: some twists are added manually for the legs to make the snowflake stand out more clearly.
 If you want parallel legs: don´t add the twists.
 If your want crossed legs: add the twists.
+The number of twists is not relevant for the next step.

 ![rclc-ctc-ctc-crcl.png](rclc-ctc-ctc-crcl.png)